 NCTRC’s professional conduct standards, coupled with procedures for implementation and the development of national peer review committees, keep the focus of credentialing in recreational therapy directly on the protection of the consumer of services.
-Employers and healthcare agencies that hire the 15,000 NCTRC certificants can rely on the value of the CTRS.
+Employers and healthcare agencies who hire NCTRC certificants can rely on the value of the CTRS.
 Employers can also be assured that the CTRS must adhere to standards of conduct and recertification requirements for continued professional competence.

 The certification program of NCTRC is in harmony with these current concerns for quality healthcare in the United States.
 The emphasis has been, and will continue to be, the health and safety of the consumer.
 NCTRC certificants can take pride in their CTRS credential as an indicator of a healthcare professional whose first priority is quality service and protection of the consumer.